 CLOSURE AND TERMINATION BY US

 It is company policy in the interests of security and in accordance with Maltese legislation, that if no transaction has been recorded on your Account for thirty months (an “Inactive Account”), we shall remit the balance in that account to you.
-If you cannot be satisfactorily located any funds in that account will be handed over to the Malta Gaming Authority.
-Thus the funds are available to the player wishing to withdraw them.
+If you cannot be satisfactorily located any funds in that account will be handed over to the competent Authority.
+Thus, the funds are available to the player wishing to withdraw them.

 Your Inactive Account will be terminated with written notice (or attempted notice) using your contact details.
 In the event of any such termination by us, other than where such closure and termination is made pursuant to paragraph 11 (Collusion, Cheating, Fraud and Criminal Activity) or paragraph 18 (Breach of the Terms of Use) of these Terms, we will refund the balance of your Account to you.
 If you cannot be located, the funds shall be remitted to the relevant gambling authority.